 # 8 – What A Fool Believes

-If there ever was a Doobie Brothers song that defined the impact that Michael McDonald had on the band it was “What A Fool Believes.”
+If there ever was a Doobie Brothers song that defined Michael McDonald’s impact on the band, it was “What A Fool Believes.”
 The song was released on the band’s 1978 album Minute by Minute.
-The song was released as single in 1979.
-“What A Fool Believes,” would become the band’s biggest hit of their career.
+The song was released as a single in 1979.
+“What A Fool Believes” would become the band’s biggest hit of their career.
 The song reached number one on the Billboard Hot 100 in 1979.
 The album Minute By Minute earned the band four Grammy Awards.

-The great Doobie Brothers song “Jesus Is Just Alright,” was released on the band’s second album entitled Toulouse Street.
+The great Doobie Brothers song “Jesus Is Just Alright” was released on the band’s second album, Toulouse Street.
 The song was released as the second single from the album.
-The greatness of this song was overshadowed by the huge success of the album’s first single “Listen To The Music.”
-The song’s mid-section where the band breaks was the highlight of this amazing record.
+The greatness of this song was overshadowed by the massive success of the album’s first single, “Listen To The Music.”
+The song’s mid-section, where the band breaks, was the highlight of this fantastic record.

 By the time the band released the single “China Grove,” they had already established a very identifiable sound.
-“China Grove,” was the second single released from the band’s album The Captain and Me.
-It was another huge smash for the band as it reached the number 15 spot on the Billboard Top 100 in 1973.
-The band’s great guitar riffs fueled the song as they did with most of the Dobbie Brothers big early 1970’s hits.
+“China Grove” was the second single released from the band’s The Captain and Me album.
+It was another colossal smash for the band, reaching the number 15 spot on the Billboard Top 100 in 1973.
+The band’s great guitar riffs fueled the song as they did with most of the Doobie Brothers’ big early 1970s hits.

-As we close in on the number one spot on our Top 10 Dobbie Brothers songs list, it becomes more difficult to choose between the next four Doobie Brothers songs.
-We found it appropriate that the last four songs were spilt between the pre-Michael McDonald era, and the time he recorded with the band.
+As we close in on the number one spot on our Top 10 Dobbie Brothers songs list, it becomes more challenging to choose between the following four Doobie Brothers songs.
+We found it appropriate that the last four songs were split between the pre-Michael McDonald era and the time he recorded with the band.
 In our number four spot is the song that put the band on the map.
-The great Doobie Brothers song “Listen to The Music,” was the band’s first successful single.
-It was the lead single released form their second album entitled Toulouse Street.
+The great Doobie Brothers song “Listen to The Music” was the band’s first successful single.
+It was the lead single released from their second album entitled Toulouse Street.

-“Takin’ It To The Streets,” was the title track for the band’s legendary 1976 album Taking It To The Streets.
-The song “Takin’ It To The Streets,” is the second of three songs from the Takin’ It To The Streets album to appear on our Top 10 Dobbie Brothers songs list.
-This was one of Michael McDonald’s greatest lead vocals with the band.
+“Takin’ It To The Streets” was the title track for the band’s legendary 1976 album Takin’ It To The Streets.
+“Takin’ It To The Streets” is the second of three songs from the Takin’ It To The Streets album to appear on our Top 10 Dobbie Brothers songs list.
+This was one of Michael McDonald’s most fabulous lead vocals with the band.

-The classic Dobbie Brothers song contains possibly the most iconic guitar licks of the band’s career.
-This was one of the 1970’s defining rock and roll moments It was the perfect balance of rock and pop that just fit perfectly on all radio formats.
-The song “Long Train Running,” was released on the band’s album The Captain and Me.
+The classic Doobie Brothers song contains possibly the most iconic guitar licks of the band’s career.
+This was one of the 1970s’ defining rock and roll moments.
+The perfect balance of rock and pop fits perfectly on all radio formats.
+The song “Long Train Running” was released on the band’s album The Captain and Me.
 It was the lead single released from the record.
-The song did extremely well for the band as it reached the number eight position on the Billboard Hot 100.
+The song did exceptionally well for the band, reaching the number eight position on the Billboard Hot 100.

-As we arrive at the number one spot on our top 10 Dobbie Brothers songs list we turn once again to the band finest album entitled Takin’ It To The Streets.
-The production value on the Takin’ It To The Streets album was spectacular.
-The song that it shined the most on was the album’s opening cut “Wheels of Fortune.”
+As we arrive at the number two spot on our top 10 Doobie Brothers songs list, we revert to the band’s finest album, Takin’ It To The Streets.
+The production value of the Takin’ It To The Streets album was spectacular.
+The song it shined the most on was the album’s opening cut, “Wheels of Fortune.”
 The song only reached the number 87 spot on the Billboard Hot 100, but that does not take away from the song’s brilliance.
-From production value, to composition, to performance, “Wheels of Fortune,” stands as the artistic peak of the band’s career.
+From production value to composition to performance, “Wheels of Fortune” is the artistic peak of the band’s career.